stratum/stratum/stratum/hal/bin/barefoot/README.build.md

 If you plan to build Stratum using Docker or build the Stratum Docker container, we've tested with: **Docker 18.09.8 community edition**

-You can skip this depedency if you plan to build the Stratum Debian package locally (Method 3 and Method 4).
+You can skip this dependency if you plan to build the Stratum Debian package locally (Method 3 and Method 4).

 ## Building Stratum